nvoynov/clerq/README.md

     $ gem install clerq

+For Ruby 2.X you should use version 0.3.2:

+    $ gem install clerq -v 0.3.2

+It's because of keyword arguments changes in Ruby 3

 ## Usage

 The Clerq is entirely based on one single domain entity `Node` that represents a node of tree hierarchy and provides `id`, `title`, `body`, and `metadata` attributes.
 It supposes the following simple workflow: